Trichiasis Symptoms and Treatment

 Sometimes trichiasis affects only a few eyelashes.
 Your ophthalmologist may simply remove them with forceps (tweezers).
 There is a chance the eyelashes may grow back again in the wrong direction.

 If you have many lashes growing toward your eye, surgery can remove them permanently.
-Ablasion surgery uses radiofrequencies or lasers to remove the lashes and hair follicles.
+Ablation surgery uses radiofrequencies or lasers to remove the lashes and hair follicles.
 Your ophthalmologist will numb your eye before the outpatient procedure.

 Other surgical treatments include: